visika/tesi-magistrale/thesis.typ

   Molecular crystals play an important role in the field of materials science, particularly in drug development, electronics, and renewable energy sectors.

-  In this work, we will use recently developed #glspl("mlp") to model the behaviour and characteristics of molecular crystals, using water as the object of study, given the vast coverage in literature.
+  In this work, we will use recently developed #glspl("mlp") to model the structure and dynamics of molecular crystals along with their thermodynamic stability, using water as a showcase system.
+  Water is ubiquitous in nature and of fundamental relevance to physics, biology, geology, materials science and engineering.
+  Its numerous anomalies, arising from the delicate interplay of hydrogen bonding and dispersion forces, make it a hard test for computational approaches.

   Traditional approaches often grapple with the trade-off between computational expense and accuracy.
-The application of #glspl("mlp") captures complex intermolecular interactions with a significantly reduced computational cost compared to traditional ab-initio methods.
+The application of #glspl("mlp") captures complex intermolecular interactions with the accuracy of ab initio approaches but at a much cheaper computational cost.

-  We will study the capabilities of trained #glspl("mlp") to accurately predict lattice energies, polymorphic behaviours, and response to external conditions like temperature and pressure.
-We will also study dynamic properties such as phonon spectra to complete the insight into the physical and chemical behaviours of molecular crystals.
+  In this work, we will test different @mlp models for the prediction of properties of molecular crystals, including lattice energy, phonons dispersion, and finite temperature dynamics.
 ]

 #pagebreak()